 In making the endorsement, Woods, an elected precinct committeeman, falls under the Maricopa County Republican Committee’s by-law provision which removes voting and proxy carrying rights from a precinct committeeman publicly endorsing any candidate running against a Republican.

 This type of activity comes naturally to the left-leaning Woods.
-Once serving as John McCain’s congressional chief of staff, Woods was among the throng of McCain operatives and cronies whose name appeared on the ‘Republicans for Janet’ website (now removed and replaced) when Democrat Janet Napolitano ran for Governor in 2006.
+Once serving as John McCain’s congressional chief of staff, Woods was among the throng of McCain operatives and cronies whose name appeared on the ‘Republicans for Janet’ website (now removed, but which we captured below*) when Democrat Janet Napolitano ran for Governor in 2006.
 He has previously threatened to leave the GOP, but has never made good on the promise.

 A lawyer, Woods should understand a thing or two about the county governing procedures.
 If he does, he gives no indication, preferring instead to insult Maricopa County Chairman, Rob Haney, who was required to inform him of the results of his transgression.